 In contrast to consumables, durable goods (also known as capital goods) do not need to be purchased frequently as they are designed to last for a long time.
 Items like bricks or metal poles are great examples of durable goods because in theory, they should never wear out.
 They are 'hard goods' and have a long lifespan.

 Durable goods are usually classified as items that have a long time lapse between successive purchases of these products.
 Offices commonly possess many durable goods, such as furniture, computers or other business machines.
 Naturally, these are purchased far less frequently than other office supplies.

 Accounting for consumables

 As a business, if you buy consumable goods, these need to be recorded on the balance sheet and can be referred to as ‘supplies on hand’.
 At the end of the financial year, the on-hand consumable supplies are counted and, using an adjusting entry, the amount used in that period is recorded as an expense in the income statement.

 Consumable items therefore count towards the day-to-day running costs of a business, reducing its profit in the profit and loss account.

 How to add consumable expenses with Debitoor invoicing software

-It is essential that a business keeps track of its consumable expenses.
+It's essential that a business keeps track of its consumable expenses.
 Using Debitoor invoicing software, this is very simple.
 To record a new expense, click on ‘New expense’ in the Expenses tab.
 Fill in the appropriate details and attach an image of your receipt, confirmation email or invoice for your personal records.
-It is possible to save the supplier for easier expense creation if you expect to order consumables from the same supplier again.
+It's possible to save the supplier for easier expense creation if you expect to order consumables from the same supplier again.